canyakora1/mini-aws-security-projects/aws-iam-access-control/iam-enable-mfa-policy/mfa_single_user.md

 h.
 For the Permission Options, select "Attach policies directly" and select the "AdministratorAcess"

 Lets take a look at the Administraor Access Policy

 ![Permission policies](../iam-enable-mfa-policy/images/iam8.png)

-# Every policy must have a single statement or multiple statements
+**Every policy must have a single statement or multiple statements.
+The "*" signifies a wildcard, it stands for all actions or all resources**
-# Ef # *(wildcard) means all actions
-# all resources

 i. click next and "Create User"